-The Wilson College Reading Specialist, Dr. Linda Swartz, offers a variety of strategies to assist students develop the reading and study skills that are critical to academic success.
-Dr. Swartz tailors instruction in reading comprehension, note-taking, and effective study strategies to students’ individual learning preferences.
-Her hours are provided below, and students may also email her at email@example.com for help coordinating appointments.
+Wilson College Reading Specialist Dr. Linda Swartz offers a variety of strategies to help students develop the reading and study skills that are critical to academic success.
+She tailors instruction in reading comprehension, note-taking and effective study strategies to students’ individual learning preferences.
+Her hours are provided below.
+Students may also email her at firstname.lastname@example.org for help coordinating appointments.

-i.
-As soon as you feel that your college courses might have challenges that your high school courses did not
+- As soon as you feel that your college courses might have challenges that your high school courses did not.

-ii.
-When you feel that your instructor’s teaching style does not match your learning style
+- When you feel that your instructor’s teaching style does not match your learning style.

-iii.
-When all of the information in the text seems important and you do not know what you should study for the test
+- When all of the information in the text seems important and you don't know what you should study for the test.

-iv.
-When you have trouble focusing as long as is required in college
+- When you have trouble focusing as long as required for college courses.

-v.
-When you have trouble remembering information for a test
+- When you have trouble remembering information for a test.

-If you have not taken the learning styles self-assessment questionnaire, email Dr. Swartz (firstname.lastname@example.org) and you will be invited to a Canvas “course” which is just the questionnaire.
+If you have not taken the learning styles self-assessment questionnaire, email Swartz (email@example.com) and you will be invited to a Canvas “course,” which is just the questionnaire.
 Your time will be much more valuable if you come with the information on your learning style(s).

-i.
-The results of your learning styles self-assessment questionnaire
+- The results of your learning styles self-assessment questionnaire.

-ii.
-A textbook that is challenging for you
+- A textbook that is challenging for you.

-iii.
-Any handouts, PowerPoints, and notes from that class
+- Any handouts, PowerPoints and notes from that class.

 "Before I knew what kind of learner I was and what to do about it, I tried lots of things and they just weren’t working.”